navigating-stories/orange-story-navigator/README.md

 ![screenshot](https://github.com/navigating-stories/test-orange-widget/blob/master/screenshot1.png)

-The result, a table with a dependency parsing analysis and a semantic role labeling analysis, can be inspected in the Data Table widget of the `Data` section in Orange:
+The result, a table with a dependency parsing analysis and a semantic role labeling analysis, can be inspected in the Data Table widget of the `Data` section in Orange, after connecting the DSG output of the DSG module to the input of the Data Table module in the Data Table module:

 ![screenshot](https://github.com/navigating-stories/test-orange-widget/blob/master/screenshot2.png)